 This dialectic between Ichts and Nichts is necessary for the synthesis of these opposite principles and their elevation into the 'monad' descriptive of the Wise-man.
 This dialectic marks a radical step away from traditional ontology which merely seeks to describe the substance of given-Being and which in its description totally loses the subject of the ineffable nothing of given-Being.
-Here discourse revealed through the negating action of the subject of Being (something) must be described.
+Here discourse revealed through the negating action of the externalizing ego is absorbed in the substance of Being (nothing), but also the subject of Being (something) must be described.
 And this is what Hegel means when he says in the Phenomenology of Spirit that: "In my opinion, which can be justified only through the exposition of the system itself, everything depends on this, that one expresses or understands the true (Wahre) not only as substance, but rather just as much as subject."
+14